FairwindsOps/pentagon/docs/components.md

 ### gcp.cluster

+**This component is deprecated and not maintained.
+We are working on a new Terraform module to manage GKE clusters.
+Use this at your own risk**

 - add:
     - Creates `./<cluster_name>/create_cluster.sh` compiled from the data passed in.
     - `bash ./<cluster_name>/create_cluster.sh` will create the cluster as configured.